 Result Based Financing aims to improve the performance of health care providers by using available resources more effectively.
 RBF turns the traditional prepaid funding model (advance funding of services based on a proposed budget) into a postpaid model based on verified results.

 RBF is a ‘contracting approach’ between purchaser and provider, while a regulator ensures that results are produced within national norms and standards.
 In addition, an independent organisation verifies the reported results.
 Assessments suggest that RBF can improve health service delivery better than traditional input financing mechanisms since they are more successful in motivating health workers.

 At KIT we consider RBF and Universal Health Coverage (UHC) to be a natural fit, because RBF has the potential to improve efficiency of the health system and increase productivity of health workers, while ensuring quality, equitable services at an affordable cost – so that more people have access to higher quality services.
 In this way RBF may be a powerful instrument for UHC mechanisms.

 The first experiences in RBF in Africa come from Rwanda.
 Since then, RBF has been brought to different African countries.
 KIT has developed an approach to RBF which is distinct from a ‘model’ for it – however it is based on the same principles.
 The four steps of our approach are as follows:

-- Develop with local partners through action-research a model for RBF, specific to the given context.
+- Develop a model for RBF – specific to the given context- through action-research with local partners.
 KIT’s focus is on developing the institutional framework for RBF within the existing governance structure.

-- Focus on quality of care, rather than on increasing quantity of services.
+- Focus on quality of care, rather than on increasing the quantity of services.

 - Focus on impact evaluation.
-Create a mix of quantitative and qualitative methods not only to assess if it worked, but also to determine if it worked, what works why for whom?
+Create a mix of quantitative and qualitative methods not only to assess if it worked, but also to determine what works, why, and for whom?